roadnarrows-robotics/hekateros/README.md

  * _Ubuntu 12.04 64-bit_
  * _ROS Groovy Galapagos_

-As of 5/4/2013, this is the recommended system configuration for developing applications with RoadNarrows products.
-To get started with your robotic manipulator, or to try out some fun simulations -
+To get started with your robotic manipulator, or to try out some fun simulations:

 * Install Ubuntu 12.04